 Pelvic Mesh refers to polypropylene mesh implants to treat women treated for stress urinary incontinence or pelvic organ prolapse.
 There has been significant media coverage on the topic, including an acknowledgement by the AMA that their role in developing mesh products and that it was “not their finest hour”.
 Media coverage highlights the little known reality that when a pelvic mesh implant goes wrong, it can go badly wrong, with life-changing, permanent effects.
 This is of particular concern given that stress urinary incontinence is not a painful or life-threatening condition.
 Complications can occur any time from straight after surgery to years afterwards.
 The Therapeutic Goods Administration (TGA) has recently banned all transvaginal mesh implants to treat pelvic organ prolapse.
 The Health Consumers’ Council has joined the call of all Consumer Councils across Australia to call for a complete ban.
-The TGA list of complications and these are listed at the bottom of this page.
+The TGA list of complications from the implants and these are listed at the bottom of this page.

 1800 Mesh Line – 1800 962 202

 WA Health have created a 1800 number based at King Edward Memorial Hospital, answered from 8.30-4pm with a Message Bank for after hours or when the line is busy.
 The person answering the phone is not a doctor, nurse or midwife.
 The purpose of the 1800 Line is to gather information about women who have had mesh whether or not they have had complications.
 Women will also be supported in obtaining their medical records and will be referred for medical follow up if required.
 HCC encourages you to ring the line if you have any concerns.
 There is also a new WA Health website page with information on Mesh.
 Also, we have created a short survey for you to give feedback about your call to the 1800 Mesh Line and encourage you to provide feedback on your experience.